MundoDele Spanish Grammar

 - Using indicative after wish expressions: say quiero que vengas, not quiero que vienes.

-- Using subjunctive for a known antecedent: say conozco a alguien que habla español when the person is known.
+- Using subjunctive for a known person: say conozco a alguien que habla español when the person is known.

-- Using indicative for a searched or unknown antecedent: say busco a alguien que hable español.
+- Using indicative for a searched or unknown person: say busco a alguien que hable español.

 - Learning only translations: English often looks the same, but Spanish changes mood according to how the speaker presents the clause.